 Visiting Cooperstown, New York and the National Baseball Hall of Fame

 Visiting Cooperstown, New York is a must-do if you’re a baseball fan.
-We just returned from the BEST week at Cooperstown All Star Village.
-My older son’s 12u team competed in Week 8, 2021, and to say that this week was memorable would be an understatement.
-Since I wasn’t sure what to expect going in to the tournament, I wanted to share some tips we learned from our week.
+My older son’s 12u team competed in Week 8, 2021 at Cooperstown All Star Village, and his team visited beautiful Cooperstown and the National Baseball Hall of Fame during the week of the tournament.
+Since I wasn’t sure what to expect going into our week in the Cooperstown area, I wanted to share some tips we learned from our week.

 Here are the links to my first two posts:

 Hopefully your week at Dreams Park or All Star Village includes one day for visiting Cooperstown, the birthplace of baseball.
 For anyone who lives and breathes baseball, or even if you just appreciate the sport, this is a must-see destination in your trip.

 Cooperstown is a scenic 30 minutes north of Oneonta.
 Most of our team’s families stayed about halfway between Oneonta and Cooperstown, making the drive easy in the morning.
 Every team visiting both Dreams Park and All Star Village is given tickets to the Baseball Hall of Fame, as well as an allotted time to visit (I’m not sure if this is due to the pandemic, or if that is normal practice in non-pandemic years).
 Since our team was given an early time to visit the Hall of Fame, each of our team’s players stayed overnight with their parents (i.e. not in the bunkhouse) to make the morning rush to get up their easier.